This Healthier Homemade Hamburger Helper is a delicious one-pot spin off on your favourite childhood meal – it’s got extra veggies, too!

 Ingredients and substitutions

-- Extra-lean ground beef – ground turkey or ground chicken can also be used in this recipe.
+- Extra-lean ground beef – ground turkey or chicken work too.

-- Yellow onion – red onion, sweet onion or shallots can substitute yellow onion.
+- Yellow onion – red onion, sweet onion or shallots.

-- Garlic – use fresh or jarred minced garlic in this recipe.
+- Garlic – fresh or jarred minced garlic in a pinch.

-- Red pepper – use any bell pepper of your choice or substitute with a poblano pepper for additional heat; you can also leave it out, I just add it to sneak extra veggies in there!
+- Red pepper – Any bell pepper or poblano for some heat.
+I just add it to sneak extra veggies in there!

-- Beef broth – chicken or vegetable broth can also be used
+- Beef broth – chicken or vegetable broth.

 - Dried basil – use dried thyme or Italian seasoning.